-One of the strongest earthquakes centered in Illinois was a 5.5 shaker that occurred on November 9, 1968.
-The shaker was strong enough to be felt throughout other states but it didn’t cause extensive destruction, other than some structural damage near the epicenter.
+The largest Illinois earthquake measured 5.5 on the Richter scale.
+It occurred on November 9, 1968.
+The seismic waves were strong enough to be felt throughout other states but it didn’t cause extensive destruction, other than some structural damage near the epicenter.

 One of the deadliest seiches in Illinois history occurred on June 26, 1954.
 This seiche produced waves that exceeded 8 ft. tall and swept more than 50 bystanders off their feet, unfortunately killing 8 of them.
 There have been several seiches since, but none have caused as many fatalities.

 In the event of a seiche warning, stay away from the lake beach and find higher ground.
 Wait until the winds die down and the threat is no longer prominent to return to the lake.